How to apply for your first Irish passport as an adult

 You can order a certificate of entry in the Register of Intercountry Adoptions from the Adoption Authority.

-Information on how to obtain a foreign birth registration certificate is available on the Department of Foreign Affairs website.
+Information on how to get a foreign birth registration certificate is available on the Department of Foreign Affairs website.

 How long will my passport application take?

-Online applications are completed in approximately 25 working days for first time applicants.
+Online applications are completed in approximately 20 working days for first-time applicants.

 If you are applying by post, you should allow at least 8 weeks for your application to be processed (not including postage times).
 This period may be extended at certain times of the year due to increased application numbers.

-First-time postal applications from the UK take at least at least 8 weeks.
+First-time postal applications from the UK take at least 8 weeks.

 You can check the Passport Service website for current processing times.